Rhetoric: Criticism seen as a method

-Edwin Black (rhetorician) wrote on this point that, "Methods, then, admit of varying degrees of personality.
+Edwin Black wrote on this point that, "Methods, then, admit of varying degrees of personality.
 And criticism, on the whole, is near the indeterminate, contingent, personal end of the methodological scale.
-In consequence of this placement, it is neither possible nor desirable for criticism to be fixed into a system, for critical techniques to be objectified, for critics to be interchangeable for purposes of [scientific] replication, or for rhetorical criticism to serve as the handmaiden of quasi-scientific theory.
-[The] idea is that critical method is too personally expressive to be systematized.
+In consequence of this placement, it is neither possible nor desirable for criticism to be fixed into a system, for critical techniques to be objectified, for critics to be interchangeable for purposes of replication, or for rhetorical criticism to serve as the handmaiden of quasi-scientific theory."

 Jim A. Kuypers sums this idea of criticism as art in the following manner: "In short, criticism is an art, not a science.
-It is not a scientific method; it uses subjective methods of argument; it exists on its own, not in conjunction with other methods of generating knowledge (i.e., social scientific or scientific).
+It is not a scientific method; it uses subjective methods of argument; it exists on its own, not in conjunction with other methods of generating knowledge (i.e., social scientific or scientific)...
 [I]nsight and imagination top statistical applications when studying rhetorical action."

-Observation on analytic method

-There does not exist an analytic method that is widely recognized as "the" rhetorical method, partly because many in rhetorical study see rhetoric as merely produced by reality (see dissent from that view below).
-It is important to note that the object of rhetorical analysis is typically discourse, and therefore the principles of "rhetorical analysis" would be difficult to distinguish from those of "discourse analysis".
-However, rhetorical analytic methods can also be applied to almost anything, including objects—a car, a castle, a computer, a comportment.

-Generally speaking, rhetorical analysis makes use of rhetorical concepts (ethos, logos, kairos, mediation, etc.) to describe the social or epistemological functions of the object of study.
-When the object of study happens to be some type of discourse (a speech, a poem, a joke, a newspaper article), the aim of rhetorical analysis is not simply to describe the claims and arguments advanced within the discourse, but (more important) to identify the specific semiotic strategies employed by the speaker to accomplish specific persuasive goals.
-Therefore, after a rhetorical analyst discovers a use of language that is particularly important in achieving persuasion, she typically moves onto the question of "How does it work?"
-That is, what effects does this particular use of rhetoric have on an audience, and how does that effect provide more clues as to the speaker's (or writer's) objectives?

-There are some scholars who do partial rhetorical analysis and defer judgments about rhetorical success.
-In other words, some analysts attempt to avoid the question of "Was this use of rhetoric successful [in accomplishing the aims of the speaker]?"
-To others, however, that is the preeminent point: is the rhetoric strategically effective and what did the rhetoric accomplish?
-This question allows a shift in focus from the speaker's objectives to the effects and functions of the rhetoric itself.